UCAS code: K100

 - IB: 34 points with 655 at HL.

 - SQA: Highers: no specific Higher subjects required.
 National 5s: English at C. Either Mathematics at A or Mathematics and Physics, both at B. Evidence of artistic ability is normally required at either Higher or National 5 level.

 - A Levels: no specific A Level subjects required.
 GCSEs: English at C or 4 and Mathematics at A or 7, or Mathematics and Physics both at B or 6, or Mathematics, Science plus Additional Science (or science double award) at B or 6.
 Evidence of artistic ability is normally required at either A Level or GCSE.

 - IB: HL: no specific subjects required.
-SL: English at 5 and either Mathematics at 6 or Mathematical Studies at 7.
+SL: English at 5 and Mathematics at 6.
 Evidence of artistic ability is normally required at either HL or SL, e.g. Visual Arts or Design Technology.

 We welcome applications from students studying a wide range of international qualifications.